zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 Let's get ShortPixel plugin running on your WordPress website:

-1. Sign up using your email at https://shortpixel.com/wp-apikey
+1. Sign up using your email at <a href="https://shortpixel.com/wp-apikey" target="_blank">https://shortpixel.com/wp-apikey</a>.
 2. You will receive your personal API key in a confirmation email, to the address you provided.
 3. Upload the ShortPixel plugin to the /wp-content/plugins/ directory
 4. Use your unique API key to activate ShortPixel plugin in the 'Plugins' menu in WordPress.